airbnb/backpack/README.md

 ### Testing

-Backpack.js tests are written using [Mocha](https://github.com/visionmedia/mocha) with [expect.js](https://github.com/LearnBoost/expect.js).
+Backpack.js tests are written using [jasmine](http://pivotal.github.com/jasmine/) with [sinon.js](https://github.com/cjohansen/Sinon.JS) and [jasmine-sinon](https://github.com/froots/jasmine-sinon).

-You can run the test suite with `cake test` and edit the options you pass to mocha in `./test/mocha.opts`.
+You can run the test suite with `cake test`.